hiteshjoshi1/uni-v2-playground/Uniswap.md

 ## Swap and math intuition

-1. xy >= k, This invariant is maintained
+1. xy = k, This invariant is maintained
 2. Example, token0 = 1 and token1 = 1000
 Effectively, the liquidity provider is saying 1 token0 = 1000 token1
 so x = 1, y 1000 and k = 1000

-## Swap 0.5 token0 in for token1
+### Swap 0.5 token0 in for token1
 3. Now let's say a user wants to Swap 0.5 token0 in for token1 Effective balance to swap = 0.5 * 0.997 ≈ 0.4985 (0.3% goes to fees)
 Now, we need to figure out how much 0.4985 token0 is equal to in token1 and return that to user

 4. This is "constant product" AMM, it maintains the product invariant, so

 ```(x + Δx) * (y - Δy) = k```

-we want Δy
+we want Δy, so

 ``` Δy = y - (k / (x + Δx))```

   = 1000 - (1000/ (1+ 0.4985)
   = 332.67
 This is what the user will get 332.67 token1 for his 0.5 token0.